🥂Katelynn's Getting Married! 👰🏻Availability will be reduced in June 📆~ Contact Katelynn for referrals. 📩

 Scraping, while similar in its use of a smooth, thin-edged tool, typically involves more specific techniques and targets precise treatment areas.

-The objective is to help realign and improve the function of specific underlying tissues.
-Scraping is versatile and effective across the body for breaking up adhesions, reducing tissue restrictions, smoothing scar tissue, and accelerating recovery time.
+Scraping's objective is to help realign specific underlying tissues (like knotted muscle fibers) and break up restrictions.
+It is versatile and effective across the body for breaking up adhesions, reducing tissue restrictions, smoothing scar tissue, and accelerating recovery time.

 Potential Side Effects and Recovery for Scraping & Gua Sha